apache/tajo/tajo-docs/src/main/sphinx/functions/string_func_and_operators.rst

     select rpad('hi', 5, 'xy');
     > hixyx

-.. function:: quote_ident(string text)
+.. function:: quote_ident(string TEXT)

   Return the given string suitably quoted to be used as an identifier in an SQL statement string.
 Quotes are added only if necessary (i.e., if the string contains non-identifier characters or would be case-folded).
 Embedded quotes are properly doubled.

   :param string: input string
-  :rtype: text
+  :rtype: TEXT
   :example:

   .. code-block:: sql